 Preparing to Start Work

-As you can see the area you will be working in, is quite small on a Ford Ka so I would recommend caution and methodical work pattern to ensure that screws and such like are not dropped below the engine onto the floor.
+As you can see, your work area is quite small on a Ford Ka, so I would recommend caution and methodical work pattern to ensure that screws and other small parts are not dropped below the engine onto the floor.

 Set out the tools that you will be using, and if you want to protect the wings and paintwork of your car, cover them with an old blanket or curtain.